Shotbow/fudawiki-files/hanafuda/games/hana-awase.md

 |10|Paulownia Row - 桐島 [きりしま, *kirishima*]|[![Paulownia with Phoenix](/sheldonchen-cards/120.svg#hanafuda-card =50x)](/en/hanafuda/suits/paulownia#phoenix)[![Paulownia with Yellow Bottom](/sheldonchen-cards/121.svg#hanafuda-card =50x)](/en/hanafuda/suits/paulownia#yellow-bottom-chaff)[![Paulownia Chaff 1](/sheldonchen-cards/122.svg#hanafuda-card =50x)](/en/hanafuda/suits/paulownia#other-chaff)[![Paulownia Chaff 2](/sheldonchen-cards/123.svg#hanafuda-card =50x)](/en/hanafuda/suits/paulownia#other-chaff)<br>This yaku is missing in the version of the game from the IndianWolf book.|

 # Variations

+## Compensation
 Optionally, at the end of the round, compensation for poor performance is given, as follows:
 - If either the dealer or the player to their right have captured 8 cards or fewer, then they receive 30 points from each of the other players.
 - If the player to the left of the dealer has captured 10 cards or fewer, then they receive 30 points from each of the other players.

+## Extra *Yaku* Interactions
 Some additional rules for yaku may be used as well:
 - If any player has captured the *Willow Row* yaku, then all points for yaku are cancelled for that round.
 Each player only scores points based on their captured cards.
 Alternatively, the owner of the *Willow Row* scores fully as usual, while their opponents score nothing at all.
 - If a player has captured the [![Icon for month 11](/hanafuda/icons/monthicon_11.png =20x)Rain Man](/en/hanafuda/suits/willow#rain-man), then they cannot score points for any of the *Viewing Yaku*, since the foul weather ruins the festivities.

+## Variant Scoring
 In some descriptions, the Chaff cards are worth 0 points, as opposed to 1 point.
 With this change, the total point value of the deck is 240 points.
 The par values then become 60 for four players, 8 for three players, and 120 for two players, which simplifies the arithmetic for zero-sum scoring.

+## *Teyaku*
+In some versions of the game, two special *teyaku* or 'hand combinations' [手役 - てやく, *teyaku*] are given.
+These are both fairly simple - if a player has 6 Chaff cards in their opening hand, they are paid 20 points by each other player; and if they have 7 Chaff, they are paid 30 points by each other player.

+To declare these combinations and receive points for them, the player must place all the relevant Chaff cards face-up on the table in front of them.
+Curiously, they remain on the table for the duration of the round, though they are still considered part of that player's hand and can be played on their turn as normal.
+Other players, on their turn, may capture these face-up cards in the usual manner.
+A player cannot, however, capture their own face-up hand cards in this way.

+When playing with this rule, it is possible that one player may run out of cards before the others.
+If this is the case, they continue to play, but only using cards played from the draw pile.

+Whether or not a player *must* declare these teyaku if they have them is unspecified - more scope for house rules.

 # Bibliography
 *(section needs reworking)*